MarkyMan4/news-db-sql/README.md

 # news-db-sql
-SQL queries and script for news database
+SQL queries and scripts for news database